web-mojo/ReelGuard-Releases/README.md

 - Prep-Mode to quickly prepare (wipe/fake-format) cards for an upcoming shoot
 - Detailed settings to adjust the app to your workflow such as ignoring files and folders during backup-checks, flag certain filetypes, hotkeys, and more...

 ---

-## Who It’s For

-- DITs, Media Managers and Data Wranglers
-- Edit assistants and post-production teams handling card media
-- Anyone who wants a final “did we really back up this card?” check before reusing cards

-Important: ReelGuard is designed to **ignore system drives and non-removable drives** to avoid potentially dangerous operations.
-However, wiping and fake-formatting are always potentially destructive actions. **Always double-check you are operating on the correct card or drive** to avoid unwanted data loss.
-Make sure you read and understand the documentation and use at your own risk!

----